fabiomartino/context-engineering-intro/README.md

 # Context Engineering Template

-A comprehensive template for getting started with Context Engineering - the discipline of engineering context for AI coding assistants so they have the information necessary to get the job done end to end.
+A comprehensive template for getting started with Context Engineering - the discipline of engineering context for AI coding assistants so they have all the necessary information to complete tasks from start to finish.

-> **Context Engineering is 10x better than prompt engineering and 100x better than vibe coding.**
+> **Context Engineering outperforms prompt engineering by an order of magnitude—and offers far more structure and reliability than informal 'vibe coding'.
+This template is optimized for use with the Gemini CLI.**

 ## 🚀 Quick Start